krishnanpooja/Notes.md/AI.md

 =e^x/summation(e^x)
 The sigmoid function can be used if you say that the hyperbolic tangent or model can be learned a little slower because of its wide range of activating functions.
 But if your network is too deep and the computational load is a major problem, ReLU can be preferred.
 You can decide to use Leaky ReLU as a solution to the problem of vanishing gradients in ReLU.
 But you do more computation than ReLU.

+**Problem with using RNN for translation**

+1. Memory Problems - difficult to remember the context for long sentences.
+Solved using LSTM
+2. Tough to converge- Tough to converge even with LSTM
+3. Slow training time- has to be trained sequentially

+**Neural Machine Translation(NMT):**

+1. Encoder - Decoder architecture
+2. each word in base language is passed to the RNN. the result of this and new word is fed to next RNN in encoder
+3. The output vector from the encoder is then provided to decoder as input

+**Attention is all you need: Transformer Network**

+Attention - focus on things with high resolution.
+No sequential proccessing.
+So model converges faster.

+Attention is based on query,key and value.
+Attention weights for a word is calculated as Q.K_T .
+This value is scaled and softmaxed and then matmul with VT